isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1814.md

 ---
-title: 'Auto Welding Carriage'
+title: 'High pressure industrial vacuum cleaner'
 permalink: /productivity-solutions-grant/solutionrepo/solution1814
 ---

-## Auto Welding Carriage
+## High pressure industrial vacuum cleaner

 ## Overview

 **Description**

-Manual welding is manpower intensive and time-consuming, depending on skills and experience of the welder.
-Auto welding carriage can be mounted onto steel plates or structures, and only require an operator to control the equipment.
-Set up and process is less tedious, with higher and consistent weld quality.
-Multiple welding jobs can be done at the same time when connected.
+The explosion proof high pressure industrial vacuum cleaner can handle wet and dry dirt, debris, metal chippings, and liquids.
+It is a more efficient method of cleaning up at the worksite compared to manual means.

-Cost of equipment capped at $18,750 per unit
+Cost of equipment capped at $12,500 per unit

 ## Solution Packages Option(s)